abhishekmishra/picoturtle/README.md

 `matrix-goose` for the `0.3.0` release.
 It runs turtle programs written in any code editor without requiring the former Qt IDE or Skia renderer.

+Version 0.3.0 is supported and release-tested on macOS.
+Windows and Linux support is planned after this release but has not yet been verified.

 ## Build

 The build requires a C11 compiler, CMake, Make, and vcpkg.
 Set `VCPKG_ROOT` to